Sailors need more sleep and shorter watches.

 "We noticed an immediate impact on crew morale and our [maintenance and material management] got better," said Cmdr.
 Pat Foster, who now commands the Barry.
 "The hardest time was getting through some traditional thinkers and breaking paradigms, mainly in the chief's mess.
 After a few weeks, they came around.
 From that point, we never received one negative comment from khakis or the deck plate.
 And I can't count the number of [positive] comments I got.
 That is about as clear as it gets to me."

 Foster knows the pain of sleepless service.
-He did five years of five-and-dime watches as a chief on sea duty in Japan.
+He did five and one-half years of five-and-dime watches as a chief on sea duty in Japan.
 As a second-class operations specialist in the first Gulf War, he spent six straight months in port-and-starboard watch — six hours on, six hours off.

 "We only had three days liberty in Dubai that deployment.
 Everything else was at sea.
 It was absolutely brutal," he said.
 "I distinctly remember many, many days thinking, 'Do I want to eat or just go to sleep?'
 If you eat, you are going to wait in line.
 There was never a line at the chili bar, so I ate chili a lot just so I could go to sleep.
 I didn't eat chili again for 15 years after that deployment."